You can add value to your Teachers’ pension by transferring former pension rights

 Who can apply for a pension transfer?

-If you leave your new scheme with less than 2 years’ service (including in that period any completed transfer in) you may be entitled to a refund but you should note that any transferred in credit from a pension scheme outside the public sector can’t be refunded.
+If you leave your new scheme with less than 2 years’ service, you may be entitled to a refund but you should note that any transferred in credit from a pension scheme outside the public sector can’t be refunded.
 Therefore if you transfer in from one of these types of schemes you will not be entitled to a refund even if you leave with less than 2 years’ service.

 Transferring in: a step-by-step guide